 You can easily spot a ficus in any office space.
 They are quite a popular houseplant in India and their striking appearance and highly effective air-purifying properties make them the best choice among plant lovers.
 A ficus loves bright, indirect light and moist soil.
-Remember to mist your plants occasionally and fertilize them once a month.
+Remember to mist your plants occasionally and fertilise them once a month.
 They make an attractive focal point for a room but a ficus sap is a skin irritant so keep them away from the reach of children or pets.
 It’s quite a finicky plant and doesn’t like to be moved.
 Therefore, if you are getting yourself a ficus plant remember these above conditions and you’re good to go.

 4. Peace Lily